 - Find LSI keywords that mean the same as the main keyword, but with different spelling and structure.

 - Don’t over-optimize for LSI keywords or you could get penalized.
 Only use them where necessary and make sure your that copy flows naturally.

 - Write in a natural tone.
 Make sure that the LSI keywords don’t override the main keywords that you want to rank.
 The LSI key phrases are only there to give additional meaning to your content and to help Google understand what topic you’re writing about.

 Marketing Land optimizes its content for LSI keywords.
 They know that once YouTube is mentioned, then terms like videos, channels and video source need to be mentioned, too.
 Where Facebook is mentioned, social graph, sharing, liking and commenting are also included, as they’re all common activities that take place on the platform.

 Google looks out for these key terms in your content.
 If they’re find them, Google believes that readers will benefit as well – giving you better Google rankings in the process.

 7. Spy and Target Competitor’s Live Keywords

 Researching your competitors is a smart move.
 Why reinvent the wheel, when all of the hard work of ranking in Google’s top pages has already been done by your competitors?

-You can spy on the exact keywords they’re ranking for and use those same keywords to create better content.
-Something as simple as signing up for your competitor’s newsletter can reveal their whole email marketing strategy to you, to boot.
+You can spy on the exact keywords that they’re ranking for and use those same keywords to create better content.
+Something as simple as signing up for your competitor’s newsletter can reveal their whole email marketing strategy to you.

 Here’s how to pinpoint your competitor’s live keywords: